Rasberry crazy ant: Rate of spread

 The Texas A&M University research extension service quotes the annual rate of spread by ground migration as about 240 and 360 m per year in neighborhoods and industrial areas, respectively, and 207 m/year in rural landscapes hence spreading more slowly than fire ants.
 Other sources quote 800 m per year.
 Being carried by people, animals, and vehicles (in trash for example), the observed rate is much higher: the spread from five Texas counties in 2002 to 20 in 2007 yields an accelerated rate of 8 km per year, at which rate it would take about 70 years for them to reach New Orleans.
 However, in 2011, tawny crazy ants were reported in Mississippi, in August 2012 in Port Allen, Louisiana, and in 2013 in Georgia.

 Range in the United States

 The earliest record of N. fulva presence in the US is from Brownsville, Texas, in 1938.
-By the early 2000s, the ants spread across the southeastern portion of Texas including at more than 27 counties Large population explosions have been described also on St Croix in the US Virgin Islands; in many cases the ant species was misidentified as its close relative, the hairy crazy ant, Nylanderia pubens.
+By the early 2000s, the ants spread across the southeastern portion of Texas including more than 27 counties Large population explosions have been described also on St Croix in the US Virgin Islands; in many cases the ant species was misidentified as its close relative, the hairy crazy ant, Nylanderia pubens.
 As of 2012, the ants have established colonies in all states of the Gulf Coast of the United States.
 The ant is considered an invasive species.
 As of 2021 N. fulva establishment is limited to some southern parts of the country.